Sava Saračević

 Bishop Sava of Edmonton (born Jovan Saračević, Јован Сарачевић, 22 February 1902 – 30 January 1973) was a Bishop of the Russian Orthodox Church Outside of Russia.
-He served auxiliary bishop of Edmonton, vicar of the Diocese of Montreal and Canada.
+He served as auxiliary bishop of Edmonton, and vicar of the Diocese of Montreal and Canada.

 Biography

 Bishop Sava of Edmonton was of Serbian nationality.
 He was born in the village of Ljutovnica near Belgrade.
 He studied at the schools of the cities of Čačak and Kragujevac, and graduated from the Faculty of Law of the University of Belgrade.
 He worked as a lawyer, then as a judge in various cities of Yugoslavia (Trelog, Čačak, Gnjilane, and Belgrade).

 While practicing law, he also began studying at the theological faculty of Belgrade University.
 He graduated in 1943.

 After coming to power in Yugoslavia, the Communists began to persecute him as an educated Christian and a man who occupied a prominent place under the old regime.
 This forced him to leave his homeland.

 In early 1948 he went to Buenos Aires, then traveled to Paraguay to meet Bishop Leontius Filippovich, where he joined the monastic community created there by Bishop Leontius.
 In the same year, Bishop Leontius tonsured him in the Rassophore, and on the Feast of the Annunciation raised him to the office of Deacon.